 - Read about reasons why Computer Vision projects fail

-- Learn how to get started Computer Vision projects
+- Gain inspiration from Computer Vision projects